makersacademy/chitter-challenge/README.md

 to reach the end of the challenge and send email notifications to tagged users.

 ## Positives
-* Built an authentication system, storing a hashed version of user passwords via the bcrypt gem
+* Built an authentication system from scratch, storing a hashed version of user passwords via the bcrypt gem
 * Created an email notification system by implementing ActiveMailer

 ## If I had more time
 * Implement "happy paths".
-I misjudged how long this would take, meaning there are many scenarios my application handles poorly, such as a user registering with an name that is already in use leading to an error page.
+I misjudged how long this would take, meaning there are many scenarios my application handles poorly, such as a user registering with a name that is already in use leading to an error page.
 * Improve security by salting passwords
 * Use the active view gem to display how long ago posts were made rather than when they were made